 15. Hamilton Pool

-With its scenic views and overhanging cliff, Hamilton pool is undoubtedly one of the best places to visit in Texas.
+With its scenic views and overhanging cliff, Hamilton Pool is undoubtedly one of Texas’s best places to visit.

-Located in the Texas Hill Country, Hamilton Pool is a recreational destination and natural pool.
-It was formed when the dome of an underground river fell due to thousand years worth of erosion.
+Hamilton Pool is a recreational destination and natural pool located in the Texas Hill Country.
+It was formed when the dome of an underground river fell due to thousands of years of erosion.

-The Hamilton pool stands out in the naturally made hole in it, filled with jade green water.
-It is surrounded by limestone rocks and has seasonal waterfalls of height more than 50 feet, which is a sight to see.
+The Hamilton pool stands out in its naturally made hole, filled with jade green water.
+Limestone rocks surround it, and it has seasonal waterfalls of a height of more than 50 feet, which is a sight to see.

 Its overhanging cliff is home to Spanish moss and maidenhair fern.
 Neither the pool nor the creek is chemically treated, so occasionally, swimming is restricted for visitors’ health concerns.

-You can also some of the rare birds here, making it one of the must-visit places to visit in Texas.
+You can also see some rare birds here, making it one of the must-visit places in Texas.

 16. Palo Duro Canyon State Park

-Named as the Grand Canyon of Texas and located in Texas Panhandle, Palo Duro Canyon State Park is one of the best places to visit in Texas.
+Named the Grand Canyon of Texas and located in the Texas Panhandle, Palo Duro Canyon State Park is one of Texas’s best places to visit.

 This state park is the second-largest Canyon in the United States.
-You can explore the Canyon either by motorbike ride, on foot, or car.
-This place has more than 30 miles of biking and hiking trail.
+You can explore the Canyon by motorbike ride, on foot, or by car.
+This place has more than 30 miles of biking and hiking trails.

 You can also hire a horse and go horseback riding in the Canyon.

-Palo Duro Canyon State Park is one of the best places in Texas for people who like camping as it offers several camping sites.
-You can choose your campsite, tent site or backpack camping area as this place provides a lot of them with water and electricity.
+Palo Duro Canyon State Park is one of the best places in Texas for people who like camping, as it offers several camping sites.
+You can choose your campsite, tent site, or backpack camping area, as these places provide a lot of water and electricity.